Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

 again.

 "We're a construction company.
-We're talking about a very motivated population with no practical construction experience---this is an incentive to maintain that support once things have stabilized."
+We're talking about a very motivated population with no practical construction experience-this is an incentive to maintain that support once things have stabilized."

 There was another long silence as the various grey heads around the table bent